-The Draft Annual Business Plan was advertised in the Port Lincoln Times, West Coast Sentinel, and Eyre Peninsula Tribune.
+The Draft Annual Business Plan was advertised in the Port Lincoln Times and West Coast Sentinel.

-A public consultation meeting was held at the Elliston Council Chambers on the Friday 19 May 2017 at the Council Office, Beach Terrace, Elliston.
+A public consultation meeting was held at the Elliston Council Chambers on Friday 18 May 2018 at the Council Office, Beach Terrace, Elliston.

 Copies of the Annual Business Plan are available: